Wednesday, November 6, 2024

 photo Cat.gif

-Stephen King's Fairy Tale Read-along - Discussion One
+Stephen King's Fairy Tale Read-along - Discussion Three

-Our next discussion will be on September 29th.
+Our final discussion will be on October 31st.
+I moved the date because I've been so behind.
+I apologize.
+October, November, and December are always so busy for me.
+I'm sure many can relate.
 If you need to refresh your memory on our reading schedule, check out this post.

 This post is part of Something Wicked Fall.